sammancoaching/website/index.md

 # Samman Technical Coaching

 [Technical coaches](/reference/technical_coach_definition.html) work with software development teams to help them adopt better coding practices.
 The Samman method is a concrete approach that many technical coaches use.
 This website is designed to help people who do technical coaching and is maintained by the [Samman Technical Coaching Society](/society/index.html).
 This site shares materials you can use for [Code Katas]({% link kata_descriptions/index.md %}), [Learning Hours]({% link learning_hours/index.md %}) and lists recommended [Training courses]({% link training/index.md %}).
+If you like what you see here and want to get updates when we publish new materials as well as advice about technical coaching, please sign up for our [Newsletter](https://share-eu1.hsforms.com/1pvE5eTT2RWyYJtyH4AJSuwf6aty).

 ## About the Samman method